Accessibility Percolation on Cartesian Power Graphs: Proof of Theorem .2.

 Because the number of walks of length $\xN$ is at most exponential due to the bounded degree of $\xG$, while the probability of a walk to be quasi-accessible falls as fast as $\frac{1}{\xN!}$, the tail of $\tmpA$ is dominated by an exponential decay.
 In particular all moments of $\tmpA$ exist.
-This allows us to take the limit $\xi \rightarrow 0$, dropping all higher order terms:
+This allows us to apply the lemma:

 where